-The traditional office working pattern of being physically present in an office from “9 to 5” is now not always the most productive way for the modern business to operate efficiently.
+Homeworking covers a number of working situations, including outworkers or piece-work, incidental homeworking and agreed and defined regular homeworking.
+It is the shift from traditional office working patterns of being physically present in an office from “9 to 5” that is being adopted as a more productive way for the modern business to operate efficiently and more recently, to cope with the consequences of the pandemic.
 Keeping pace with the high demands of business management in the 21st Century, working across international boundaries and maximising employee working hours has transformed the way we work.
-Employers are creating work environments that support an agile, dynamic and resilient organisation by introducing different ways of working flexibly.
-This reduces travel time and achieves a work life balance bringing benefits to the employee and employer alike.
+Employers are creating work environments that support an agile, dynamic and resilient organisations by introducing different ways of working flexibly.
+This reduces travel time and achieves a work life balance bringing benefits to the employee and employer alike with research by ACAS finding a mixture of home and office working providing the most job satisfaction and work performance while reducing stress.

 Homeworking – as part of your operating strategy can bring many benefits to your business, attracting fresh investment and new talent.
 Office space costs are reduced, less time and energy is wasted on travel to and from the office and potentially your staff will have less sickness absence.